Fire chief

-A fire chief or fire commissioner is a top executive rank or commanding officer in a fire department.
+A fire chief (or fire commissioner in some jurisdictions) is a top executive rank or commanding officer in a fire department.
+Fire chiefs may have varying administrative and operational responsibilities depending on the size of their department.
+In smaller departments, the fire chief may take on an integral role in operations as the incident commander.
+In many large departments, a fire chief typically serves a more administrative role, and supervises other lower-ranked chiefs who are entrusted to operationally command most incidents.

+A fire chief will typically respond to incidents in their own specialized command vehicle as opposed to standard fire apparatus.
+Depending on their jurisdiction, they may be elected or appointed to their position.

 Nomenclature

 Various official English-language titles for a fire chief include fire chief, chief fire officer and fire commissioner.
 The latter can refer to a fire chief or to an overseer who works for the local government.
 "Chief fire officer" is the usual title in the United Kingdom.
 Traditionally, a fire chief in Scotland was known as a "fire master", but this was changed in 2006.

 The definition of the term fire officer varies by country, but generally refers to all firefighting personnel who have some command duties.
 This is comparable to the usage of "officer" in the military, rather than the term police officer.
 In fire departments of the United States, fire officers who are part of an engine company or other unit (lieutenants and captains) are company officers and those ranked higher (e.g. battalion chiefs) are chief officers.